Judith Lenglart and Danielle Gorodenzik in conversation with the artist and curatorial duo Sala-manca

 Sala-manca is Lea Mauas and Diego Rotman

 Colloquium #3, Masters Bezalel Academy of Art and Design

 Judith Lenglart First of all, how did your duo begin?
 How did you find yourselves working together?

 Lea Mauas We met at the Tel Aviv University dorms, a couple of months after we had arrived in Israel as immigrants.
-I was studying theater and acting at the Nissan Nativ Acting Studio, and Diego had begun a B.A. at the Department of Theater Studies, but he soon left those studies [he later completed a Ph.D. on Yiddish Theater].
-When I finished my studies, I moved to Jerusalem we we could live together, and it was then that we started working on our first project.
+I was studying theatre and acting at the Nissan Nativ Acting Studio, and Diego had begun a BA at the Department of Theatre Studies, but he soon left those studies [he later completed a PhD on Yiddish Theater].
+When I finished my studies, I moved to Jerusalem so we could live together, and it was then that we started working on our first project.

 Diego Rotman We began our project as part of an art platform that we created at Argentina House.
-Actually, it was an institution, but one that we created, to do with South American culture, that featured exhibitions of contemporary art by young artists, and music and theater performances.
+Actually, it was an institution, but one that we created, to do with South American culture, that featured exhibitions of contemporary art by young artists, and music and theatre performances.
 There was a series of exhibitions, and performances by other people.
-As part of that whole framework, which we called “Sala-manca,” we also performed our first joint project, as the “Sala-manca Theater Group.”
+As part of that whole framework, which we called “Sala-manca’, we also performed our first joint project, as the “Sala-manca Theater Group’.